Help and Forums

 ncursesw (new curses, wide character) v:6.x

-development package for terminal applications, and is fully functional with v:6.4 ncurses.
+development package for terminal applications, and is fully functional with v:6.4 and v:6.5 ncurses.

 - The ncurses package (maintained by Thomas Dickey), is quite stable and reliable on many platforms.